Mango and Cucumber Salmon Poke Bowl

 - Slice salmon into 1/2” / 1.3 cm cubes.
-Gently toss with aminos, sesame oil, and sesame seeds.
+Gently toss with Tamari, sesame oil, and sesame seeds.

-- Assemble bowls with a base of cauliflower rice and spinach / kale.
-Top with mangos, cucumbers, avocados, and salmon.
+- Assemble bowls with a base of rice and spinach / kale.
+Top with mangos, cucumbers, edamame, avocados, and salmon.
 Top with Sriracha mayo and furikake.
 Enjoy!

 I have two kids, so we cooked the salmon, and it was still delicious.
 I would swap the Mayo (we’re not huge motors fans) for a citrus dressing next time!1 Helpful

 We loved this one.
 Only recommendation would be to double the sriracha mayo.
 We used regular salmon and seared it quickly instead, as that what was in the freezer.0 Helpful